Code Red Scenario: Historical University Crisis (2001)

 - Response: Pre-defined

-- Focus: Use the “Hook” and “Initial Symptoms” to quickly establish 2001 university crisis.
+- Focus: Use the “Hook” and “Initial Symptoms” to quickly establish the 2001 university crisis.
 Present the “Guided Investigation Clues” at 5-minute intervals.
 Offer the “Pre-Defined Response Options” for the team to choose from.
 Quick debrief should focus on recognizing first automated worm attack and manual patch management challenges.

 Lunch & Learn (75-90 min)